- HubPages Tutorials and Community»

 Picking the right subject to Hub about can be a chore.
-Often times, what kills the readership of a Hub isn't the writing, it's what the Hub is about.
-That, in turn, leads to diminished returns, when it comes to a Hub's earning potential.
+Often, what kills the readership of a Hub isn't the writing, it's what the Hub is about.
+That, in turn, leads to diminished returns, when it comes to earning potential.

-It's important for two reasons; one, a lot of Hubs are found via Google.
-If the subject you're writing about isn't something people readily look up, chances are, your Hubs won't be read.
-Two, the thing you're writing about doesn't warrant the reader to click an ad...or do anything.
+A good subject is important for two reasons; one, a lot of Hubs are found via Google which puts the most relevant link first...and people search for interesting things...a lot.
+If the subject you're writing about isn't something people readily want to look up, chances are, your Hubs won't be read.
+If what you're writing about isn't relevant or interesting and able to draw someone in, it's a non-starter.

-Other than changing up your topic, you can always massage your Hub into working for you.
+Other than changing up the subject, you can always massage your Hub into working for you.
 Though, it's easier by far to simply dump what you have and move on.
-Still, if you're certain that a lot of people give a damn about that Guttenberg and his love of vanilla and must know all about, there are things you can do to make it work for you.
+If you're certain that a lot of people give a damn about that Guttenberg and his love of vanilla and must know all about, there are things you can do to make it work for you.